AeroGuard

 Flight Instruction

 Becoming a flight instructor is the most common options to gain flight experience as it’s a job that is generally readily available and requires no additional flight experience for entry besides the required certificates and ratings.
-The pay scale is typically an hourly role paid out by flight hour which can become problematic during periods of no flying due to inclement weather or student volume.
-Few schools, like AeroGuard, pay on a full-time basis with benefits ensuring stability for pilots year-round.
-Amount of flight hours gained can vary from school to school, but one can expect anywhere from 30-100 flight hours per month.
+The pay scale is typically an hourly role paid out by flight hour, and amount of flight hours gained can vary from school to school, but one can expect anywhere from 30-100 flight hours per month.
+At AeroGuard, you’ll have the opportunity to train cadets for the world’s leading airlines.
 There are many benefits of becoming a flight instructor and many enjoy the reward of seeing their students grow.

 infographic on a flight instructor's earnings, job availability, and ability to gain hours